-The Holy Frag Grenade, of which you get only three, causes an explosion on par with the Fat Man.
+The Holy Frag Grenade, of which you get only three ("Five is right out!"), causes an explosion on par with the Fat Man.
 Sounds great, until you try throwing it far enough that you won't be caught in the blast radius yourself.

 The Meltdown perk.
 Shoot an enemy with an energy weapon, and they explode, possibly causing chain reactions.
 The downside?
 Friendly fire possible, including SELF Friendly fire.
 You can shoot an enemy point blank with a laser pistol, and you take damage like a grenade went off in your face.